Collaboration in the workplace is nothing new.

 Another consideration for using collaboration tools is that more employees are choosing to work from home.
-Or in the case of the pandemic, being asked to work from home for their own health and safety.
+Or in the wake of the pandemic, demanding flexible, hybrid working arrangements.

 According to research carried out by Dell and Intel, more than half of all global employees believe that they are more productive when working from home than their office-based counterparts.
 46% of those that work from home also said that they suffer less stress than they do when working in an office.